dhhagan/python-tataaq/README.md

 This library provides a pure python interface to the Tata Center Air Quality Project API.
 It works with Python versions 2.7+ and Python3.

-## Installing
+## Installation

-There are several options for installation of the package; you can install the library by first cloning the GitHub repo and installing from source:
+There are a couple of easy options for installation of the package:

+For development purposes, clone the repo locally:

     $ git clone git@github.com/dhhagan/py-tata.git
     $ cd py-tata
     $ python3 setup.py install

-You can also download the zip file and install from source:

-  1. download the zip file
-  2. `$ python3 setup.py install (--upgrade)`

-Or, you could install the library directly from GitHub (preferred):
+Or, install the library directly from GitHub (preferred) using pip:

     $ pip install git+https://github.com:dhhagan/py-tata.git

-## Authentication Credentials
+## Authentication/API Key

 To use the API, you must have an API key (http basic auth), which can be found by logging on to your account and adding a key.
 You should then save your key as an environment variable (the process is unique to your operating system).
-For example, on a Mac with High Sierra, you can open your bash profile and save the variable as follows:
+For example, on a Mac with High Sierra, you can save the variable to your bash profile:

+  1. Open the file:

-  1. nano ~/.bash_profile
+      `$ nano ~/.bash_profile`

-  2. add a line to the file with:
+  2. Add a line to the file with:

         `export TATAAQ_APIKEY=<api-key-goes-here>`

-# Basic Use

-    import tataaq

-    api = tataaq.TataAQ(apikey='key_goes_here')

-    status, resp = api.ping()
+  3. Open a new terminal or source the file:

+        `$ source ~/.bash_profile`

 ## Docs

-    params = {
-        'expand': True,
-        'per_page': 250,
-        'page': 1
-    }

-    status, resp = api.ebam(params=params)

-    # Access Meta Information
-    resp['meta']

-    # Access Data
-    resp['data']
+Please see the [docs folder][2] for documentation.

 ## Unittests